emard/esp32ecp5/README.md

 Enable it and let it reboot ESP32.

 setup ESP32 as access point
-or as client that logs in to your wifi router
+or as client that logs on to your WiFi router

     help()
     ... follow instructions for wifi
     ... for convenience put autostart commands in "main.py"

-example autostart file "main.py"
+example autostart file "main.py" which logs on to WiFi router:

     import network
     sta_if = network.WLAN(network.STA_IF)